 Responsible management of our nation’s cultural heritage requires creative solutions that balance local, regional, and national preservation goals with the advancing needs of our modern world.
 In addition to our role in preserving and recording the panorama of American prehistory and history, both on terre firme and underwater, the professional staff of R. Christopher Goodwin & Associates, Inc. rightfully takes pride in helping to build some of our nation’s most important infrastructure projects.

-R. Christopher Goodwin & Associates, Inc. is an award-winning cultural resource management group with thirty four years of experience in the preservation disciplines.
+R. Christopher Goodwin & Associates, Inc. is an award-winning cultural resource management group with over forty years of experience in the preservation disciplines.
 Our contributions in the fields of archaeology, architectural history, nautical archaeology, applied history, and cultural resource management have been recognized at local, state, and national levels and reflect our commitment to excellence in the compliance process and to preserving our nation’s heritage through the development of effective and innovative stewardship approaches.

 R. Christopher Goodwin & Associates, Inc. offers the complete suite of archaeological, architectural, and historical services designed to meet federal, state, and local compliance requirements, and to facilitate due diligence and project planning.
 Our expertise is unsurpassed in conducting complex, multi-state linear studies for energy sector clients; in executing studies in secure military environments for DoD clients; and in meeting local and state compliance needs for private sector clients, municipalities, and local and regional government agencies.
 Our project teams draw from an experienced cadre of full-time, professional archaeologists, architectural historians, historians, GIS professionals, and supporting staff whose dedication and drive are unparalleled.
 Our regional offices support cultural resource studies across the Contiguous United States (CONUS); in Alaska and Hawaii; in Puerto Rico, the Virgin Islands, and the Bahamas; and in a number of other foreign/host countries Outside of the Contiguous United States (OCONUS).